 Writing in two languages as fundamentally different as English and Chinese is fascinating.
 It forces me to approach an idea from contrasting cultural angles, giving it further depth and dimensions.
-In Chinese, I write in its simplified modern form for reasons I expounded in the post: "Hong Kong's Voluntary Obsolescence".

 It is cultural perspective and equivalence — not translation — that link my linguistic versions.
 To tell the same story, I sometimes need to modify dialogues, adjust setting, even change the characters, in order to provide cultural context, invite empathy, or simply be better understood.